SSCHAcode/sschacode.github.io/Tutorials/SnTe.md

 From the previous plot we can easily see that the phase transition occurs at about 170 K.
 It is worth noting, as pointed out, that the SSCHA frequency is always positive definite, and no divergency is present in correspondance of the transition.
 Moreover, the Free energy curvature is more noisy than the SSCHA one.
-Mainly because the error is bigger on small frequencies for the fact that:
+Mainly because the error is bigger on small frequencies for the fact that
 $$
-\omega \sim \sqrt{\Phi}
+\omega \sim \sqrt{\Phi}.
 $$
-But this is also due to the computation of the free energy curvature itself, that requires the third order force constant tensor, that requires more configurations to converge.
+But this is also due to the computation of the free energy curvature itself, which requires the third order force constant tensor that requires more configurations to converge.

-Be aware, if you study phase transition in charge density waves, like [NbS2](https://pubs.acs.org/doi/abs/10.1021/acs.nanolett.9b00504) or [TiSe2](https://arxiv.org/abs/1910.12709), or thermoelectric materials like [SnSe](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.075901) or [SnS](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.214307) usually the transition temperature depends strongly on the supercell shape.
+Be aware, if you study phase transition in charge density waves, like [NbS2](https://pubs.acs.org/doi/abs/10.1021/acs.nanolett.9b00504) or [TiSe2](https://arxiv.org/abs/1910.12709), or thermoelectric materials like [SnSe](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.122.075901) or [SnS](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.100.214307) usually the transition temperature depends strongly on the supercell size.

-For the Landau theory of phase transition, since the SSCHA is a mean-field approach, we expect that around the transition the critical exponent of the temperature
+For the Landau theory of phase transition, since the SSCHA is a mean-field approach, we expect that around the transition the critical exponent of the temperature goes as
 $$
-\omega \sim T^\frac 1 2
+\omega \sim T^\frac 1 2.
 $$

 Thus it is usually better to plot the temperature versus the square of the frequency: